 of impassioned New Yorkers.
 Overlooked New

+York is now a book available on Amazon.
 I like the series format a lot: Africa Close Up, profiling an AIDS orphan living in Zimbabwe; Blackboard

 Heroes, portraits and interviews with dedicated